 A gig-based approach to volunteering

 Being a freelance worker means you can pick and choose your clients.
+There are many freelance sites that can help you with this.
 Over time, you shed the clients who are poor fits and nurture the working relationships that are good fits.
 The same dynamic applies in volunteering.

 Not all volunteer-organization pairings will be a good match, and that’s completely normal.
 A volunteer might find the work boring, or they might discover that an organization doesn’t match the expectations they had going in.